ibm-cloud-docs/cloud-native/topic-api-rest-create.md

 ### Creating an API from an OpenAPI Definition
 {: #openapi-first}

 You can author your OpenAPI YAML file in whatever tool you choose.
-Using a plain text editor, however, can be error prone.
-Some editors have basic support for YAML, and some might have additional extensions to support OpenAPI definitions.
+However, using a plain text editor can be error prone.
+Some editors have basic support for YAML, and some might have more extensions to support OpenAPI definitions.
 For example, you can use Visual Studio Code extensions like [Swagger Viewer](https://marketplace.visualstudio.com/items?itemName=Arjun.swagger-viewer){: external} or [OpenAPI Preview](https://marketplace.visualstudio.com/items?itemName=zoellner.openapi-preview){: external} to validate your OpenAPI definition against a specified spec version and render a web view in the preview pane:

 ![OpenAPI Preview](images/create-api-image1.png "OpenAPI Preview"){: caption="Figure 1.
 OpenAPI Preview" caption-side="bottom"}

-There are also many browser-based, live-parsing editors that you can use either online or locally.
+You can use many browser-based, live-parsing editors either online or locally.
 Some examples include:

 * The [OpenAPI-GUI project](https://github.com/Mermade/openapi-gui){: external} supports both v2 and v3 of the OpenAPI specification and can migrate an OpenAPI v2 definition to v3 for you.
 * [Swagger Editor from SmartBear](https://editor.swagger.io){: external} also supports both v2 and v3 of OpenAPI.